LLNL/Silo/docs/Chapter2-Section3.md

 * **Returned value:**

   A string representing the generated name.
-  If there are problems with the namescheme, the string could be of length zero (e. g. the first character is a null terminator).
+  If there are problems with the namescheme, the string could be of length zero (e.g. the first character is a null terminator).